yandech1/CS7641_project/README.md

 ## Training Details
 Random jitter was applied by resizing the 256×256 input images to 286 × 286 using Nearest Neighbor resizing method and then randomly cropping back to size 256 × 256.

+For all the experiments, we set λ = 10.
+The Adam optimizaer [] is used for the training with a batch size of 1.
 The networks are trained from scratch, with a learning rate of 0.0002.
 In practice, we divide the objective by 2 while optimizing D, which slows down the rate at which D learns, relative to the rate of G. We keep the same learning rate for the first 100 epochs and linearly decay the rate to zero over the next 100 epochs.
 Weights were initialized from a Gaussian distribution with mean 0 and standard deviation 0.02.

 In order to stabilize our training procedures, we contructed a loop that consists of four basic steps:
  - Get the predictions